Skip to content

 After you submit an intent to file, you have one year to submit the rest of your claim before it expires.

-Even if you don’t have a diagnosis for OCD, I recommend submitting an intent to file as soon as possible.
+Even if you don’t have a diagnosis of OCD, I recommend submitting an intent to file as soon as possible.
 Doing so will help make sure you have the earliest effective date for your benefits possible.

 Your effective date is the date you become eligible for VA benefits.
 If there is a difference between your effective date and the date you begin receiving VA benefits, you could have back pay coming your way.